gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 pid$target:code.test.before:sort*: /self->t != 0/ {}
 ```

-> I have written more specific probes in this script by specifying more parts of the probe, to try to reduce noise (by accidentally matching probes we do not care about) and also to help with performance.
+> I have written more specific probes in this script by specifying more parts of the probe, to try to reduce noise (by accidentally matching probes we do not care about) and also to help with performance (the more probes are being matched, the more the performance tanks).
 Since we know that the performance issue is located in the sorting part, we only need to trace that.
 >
+> For example if all your company code is under some prefix, like for me, `github.com/ory`, and you want to see all calls to company code, the probe can be `pid$target::github.com?ory*:`.
+The only issue is that the Go stdlib code has no prefix...
+>
 > The `self->t` variable is used to only start tracing things when we enter a specific function of interest, and to stop tracing when we leave it.
 Very useful to reduce noise and avoid a post-processing filtering step.

 So, let's run our script with the `-F` option to get a nicely formatted output:

 ```
-$ sudo dtrace -s ~/scratch/popx_trace_calls.dtrace -c './code.test.before' -F -w
+$ sudo dtrace -s ~/scratch/popx_trace_calls.dtrace -c './code.test.before' -F

 CPU FUNCTION
   7  -> sort.Sort